ja-he/aoc/README.md

 So the solution for part 2 of day 8 of 2020 would be found in `2020/08/part2/cpp` while the input for that day will be in `2020/08/input`.

-Each main solution directory has a `Makefile` in it, specifying the targets `a.out`, `clean` and `solve`, where `solve` is the main target but depends on `a.out`.
+Each main solution directory has a `Makefile` in it, specifying (possibly among others) a target `solve` which will execute the solution, e.g. by compiling the program and executing with the puzzle input on standard input.

-The `solve` target feeds the input into the executable (on standard input), so to run the solution for part 2 of day 8, all you need to do is call
+To run the solution for part 2 of day 8, all you need to do is call
 ```
 make -C 2020/08/part2/cpp
 ```
-which will run `./a.out < ../../input` inside `2020/08/part2/cpp`.
+which will probably run something like `./a.out < ../../input` inside `2020/08/part2/cpp`.